There are significant differences in design and services provided between sheltered houses and our other mainstream properties.

 Where an applicant is not satisfied with a decision or the priority award made by the Housing Office, they have the right to appeal to the Housing Operations Manager.

 If after this review the applicant is still not satisfied with decision, a further appeal can be made to the Head of Regeneration and Housing.
 Further detail on the appeals process for allocations decisions can be found in the Councils Allocations Policy in the section Related Information

 Tenancies in Sheltered Housing

 Like tenants of mainstream council housing, sheltered housing tenants can apply for housing benefit to help cover the cost of the rent and the service charges.
-(More information on Housing Benefit can be found in the Related Information section of this guide).
+(More information on Council Tax reduction can be found in the Related Information section of this guide).

 However, unlike mainstream tenants, those tenants living in sheltered housing do not have the right to buy their council house.